 The social-networking giant reported continued growth in its daily and monthly active users, fueling advertising revenue.

 Dropcam announces that it's stopping support on original Dropcam and Dropcam Echo models on April 15, but will send you a free Dropcam HD replacement for your trouble.

-An executive confirms Google has no plans to fix a security hole in the default browser for older versions of Android, which are relied on by around 60 percent of all Android users.
+An executive confirms Google has no plans to fix a security hole in the default browser for older versions of Android, which around 60 percent of all Android users rely on.